• When drunk or high we take risks we might not otherwise take or remember, this includes sexual risks.

 • There are simple precautions you can take to avoid compromising your sexual health when you are drinking alcohol or taking drugs.

 • If you're worried that you've put yourself your sexual health at risk as a result of consuming drugs or alcohol, taking a STI and HIV test might help put your mind at ease.

 • Support is available for anyone struggling to control their drinking or drug taking habits.

-Mixing sex with alcohol and drugs can affect your sexual health and overall wellbeing.
-This is because when you are drunk or high you may do things that you wouldn’t usually do.
+Having a few drinks or taking drugs can make you feel happy, relaxed and more confident.
+But sometimes mixing sex with alcohol and drugs can affect your sexual health and overall wellbeing.
+This is because when you’re drunk or high you may feel a lack of control and do things that you wouldn’t usually do.

 - forget to use a condom or female condom